 For UMTS circuit-switched AMR speech codec operation, the sum of the UE delays in sending and receiving directions (TS + TR) shall in any case be ≤ 220ms and should be ≤ 185ms.

-NOTE: A delay ≤ 185 ms might not be achievable in some cases due to UE implementation trade-offs between delay and other parameters such as speech quality enhancement, performance of noise reduction or UE power consumption optimization, and UE implementation issues such as rebuffering between components.
+NOTE1: A delay ≤ 185 ms might not be achievable in some cases due to UE implementation trade-offs between delay and other parameters such as speech quality enhancement, performance of noise reduction or UE power consumption optimization, and UE implementation issues such as rebuffering between components.

 For MTSI-based speech-only with LTE, NR or WLAN access in error and jitter free conditions and AMR speech codec operation, the sum of the UE delays in sending and receiving directions (TS + TR) should be ≤ 150ms.
 If this performance objective cannot be met, the sum of the UE delays in sending and receiving directions (TS + TR) shall in any case be ≤ 190ms.